Create and delete groups | Fluid Attacks Help

 Delete a group

 This action will immediately delete the group.
-It will remove all of its data including all information of detected types of vulnerabilities.
+It will remove pertinent data for your organization including key information of detected types of vulnerabilities.
 This is a destructive action and cannot be undone.
+Learn about the information Fluid Attacks keeps about the group by reading the page Retention.

 When you determine that a particular group is no longer necessary, you can proceed to delete it.
 These are the steps to delete a group: